ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/cca_rme/bare-metal.md

 ## Load the example

-There is a supplied `gpc_el10_rl_FVP.launch` debug connection which has all necessary settings configured.
+There is a supplied `gpc_el10_rl_FVP.launch` debug connection which has all the necessary settings configured.

 Double-click on the `.launch` file to open.